fahadjaved882244/portfolio/README.md

 - **Home**: A brief introduction about me.
 - **About**: Detailed information about my background, skills, and experience.
-- **Projects**: A showcase of my recent projects with descriptions, technologies used, and links to live demos or repositories.
+- **Projects**: A showcase of my recent projects with descriptions and links to live demos.
 - **Contact**: A form to get in touch with me.

 The website adheres to **Material Design principles** and is optimized for performance, accessibility, and responsiveness.